Q+A : One Year of Repair Café RVA

 Photo by Antonio Guarniere

-Many people adjust to the normalcy of broken things — toasters, jewelry, clothing.
+Many people adjust to the normalcy of broken things — appliances, jewelry, clothing.
 Repair Café RVA reminds folks, you don’t have to throw the faulty out.
 You don’t have to purchase anew.
-We’ve got you.
+We can fix it together.

-Richmond’s Repair Café chapter opened around one year ago as part of a worldwide movement to promote sustainability.
+Richmond’s Repair Café chapter launched about one year ago as part of a worldwide movement to promote sustainability.
 To help celebrate and reflect on the anniversary, we chatted with founder Jenny Kobayashi Malone.

 Editor’s Note: Responses have been edited for brevity and clarity.